namatedev/mosip-infra-ocp/200923_vrac_mack_mosip_poc_guide-preparation-mosip-kubernetes-infra.md

     cat /home/mosipuser/.ssh/id_rsa.pub >> /home/mosipuser/.ssh/authorized_keys

-After that, logout from the console virtual server and execute theses command from your current user in the host server:
+After that, logout from the console virtual machine and execute theses command from your current user in the host server:

     scp mosipuser@console:~/.ssh/id_rsa ~/.ssh/
     scp mosipuser@console:~/.ssh/id_rsa.pub ~/.ssh/

-The final result is that you can login to the console virtual server by user mosipuser without issuing the password.
+The final result is that you can login to the console virtual machine by user mosipuser without issuing the password.

 ### Installing MOSIP infra in console virtual server ###